Poltavka culture: Successors

-The Poltavka culture lasted until 2200-2100 BC.
+The Poltavka culture lasted until 2200–2100 BC.
 It seems to be an early manifestation of the Srubnaya culture.
 It marks the transition of the Yamnaya culture to the Srubnaya culture.
 Genetic studies suggest that the end of the Poltavka culture is associated with major population changes.

 The Abashevo culture appears to have emerged partially through influence from the Poltavka culture.
 Along with the Abashevo culture, it also appears to have influenced the emergence of the Potapovka culture.

-The emergence of the Sintashta culture and the later Andronovo culture is associated with an eastward expansion of the Poltavka culture, the Abashevo culture, the Multi-cordoned ware culture and the Catacomb culture.
+The above mentioned eastward expansion of the Poltavka culture is associated with the emergence of the Sintashta culture and the later Andronovo culture, the Abashevo culture, the Multi-cordoned ware culture and the Catacomb culture.

 Morphological data suggests that the Sintashta culture might have emerged as a result of a mixture of steppe ancestry from the Poltavka culture and Catacomb culture, with ancestry from Neolithic forest hunter-gatherers.

 Characteristics

 Poltavka settlements are very rare.
 They are confined to sand dunes in the lower Volga area.

 The flat-bottomed ceramics of the Poltavka culture differ from the pointed or round-based ceramics of the Yamnaya culture.
 The decorative motifs of the ceramics of the later Sintashta culture and Andronovo culture are very similar to those of the Poltavka culture.

 The economy of the Poltavka culture was mobile pastoral, a continuation of the economy of the Yamnaya culture.

-The Poltavka people carried out horse burials, a custom that had inherited from the Yamnaya culture, the Khvalynsk culture and Samara culture respectively.
+The Poltavka people carried out horse burials, a custom they inherited from the Yamnaya culture, the Khvalynsk culture and Samara culture respectively.

 The Poltavka culture shares many characteristics with the contemporaneous Sintashta culture.
 This includes similar pottery, metal types, weapons, horse sacrifices, chariot-driving gear and similar graves.
 It is common for new Poltavka settlements to be constructed on top of older ones, and the later Sintashta culture would in turn construct settlements on top of earlier Poltavka ones.